 Now that the summer break is over, the 1,600 children who have gone back to our partner learning centers to study in person couldn’t be happier, and their parents more relieved.
 But although we all want to remain hopeful that this is the start of a more normal year, many uncertainties remain that might jeopardize the centers’ ability to remain open.

 The impact of fuel shortages is not limited to the teachers’ living conditions and transportation.
-It will inevitably expand to working conditions in schools, as fuel is needed to produce private electricity at a time when the Lebanese state provides as little as four hours of electricity per day.
-The education centers are now making costly investments, such as stockpiling fuel, purchasing generators, or even installing solar panels, in the hope that they can remain open in the coming months.
+It will inevitably expand to working conditions in schools, as fuel is needed to produce private electricity at a time when the Lebanese state provides less and less electricity.
+Some of the education centers are now making costly investments, such as stockpiling fuel, purchasing generators, or even installing solar panels, in the hope that they can remain open in the coming months.

 That’s without even mentioning the COVID-19 situation, in a country where the Delta variant is spreading and still few people are fully vaccinated.
 Having to think of all of this is exhausting and concerning for the teachers who are all suffering from the crises on a personal level as well.
 At a recent training MERATH held for the educators we are working with, one of them told us: